Haisborough Sands

 Haisborough Sands (or Haisboro Sands or Haisbro Sands) is a sandbank off the coast of Norfolk, England at Happisburgh.
-The shoal is 10 mi long and 1 mi wide and lies parallel to the North east coast of Norfolk.
-The shoal is marked to the north-west by north by the Haisbro Light Buoy, North cardinal.
-To the south-east by south is a light buoy South cardinal, and to the west by Mid Haisbro light buoy starboard hand.
-In 1995 there were three drying patches recorded to the north-north east and east-south east of the Mid Haisbro light buoy.
-Except at slack water their positions are indicated by tidal eddies particularly on the north west, and in slight or moderate seas the swell breaks on the shallower parts of the banks.
+The shoal is 10 mi long and 1 mi wide and lies parallel to the north-east coast of Norfolk.
+The shoal is marked to the northwest by north by the Haisbro Light Buoy, North cardinal.
+To the southeast by south is a light buoy South cardinal, and to the west by Mid Haisbro light buoy starboard hand.
+In 1995 there were three drying patches recorded to the north-northeast and east-southeast of the Mid Haisbro light buoy.
+Except at slack water their positions are indicated by tidal eddies particularly on the northwest, and in slight or moderate seas the swell breaks on the shallower parts of the banks.
 There are several foul patches on the southern part of the shoal.
 Over the years this shoal has claimed many ships.

 Description

+Haisborough Sands forms part of the Haisborough, Hammond and Winterton Special Area of Conservation.
 The main ridge of the shoal is made up of five distinct areas.
 These are named Haisborough Sand, Haisborough Tail, Hammond Knoll, Winterton Ridge and Hearty Knoll.
 To the eastern edge of the sands there are areas called Hewett Ridge and Smiths Knoll which form a ridge of sandbanks on the outer boundary of the sands.
 Inshore and to the west there are additional banks including Winterton Shoal and the Newarp Banks.